 Previous research has investigated the effects of predictive versus random switching on RTs and error rates.
 For example, Monsell et al. (2003) compared performance on a four-run alternating switch task to a random task-cueing switch paradigm.
 Overall, random switching was more difficult for participants than predictive switching, as participants in the random group took more trials to recover from a switch compared to when switching was predictive.
 However, direct comparisons of local and global switch costs between random and predictive switching were not included as the authors 1) were primarily interested in the effects of response-stimulus interval and run length on the local switch cost (rather than a direct comparison of presentation pattern), and 2) did not include a pure block comparison, making global switch costs unavailable.

-Minear & Shah (2008) similarly had participants complete both predictive and random switching in the CVOE task.
-Using a pre/post design, participants first completed the full CVOE task (pure and switch blocks with predictive and random sequencing) which was followed by a battery of transfer tasks followed by a second full CVOE task 24-48 hours following the initial task.
+Minear and Shah (2008) similarly had participants complete both predictive and random switch sequences in the CVOE task.
+Using a pre/post design, participants first completed the full CVOE task set (pure and switch blocks with predictive and random sequencing) which was followed by a battery of transfer tasks and a second full CVOE task set 24-48 hours following the initial CVOE task.
 While Minear and Shah’s primary focus was on pre/post transfer effects, the authors reported higher RTs and error rates on the CVOE when switching was random versus predictive.
 Additionally, while statistical comparisons between local and global switch costs as function of presentation sequence were not reported, visual inspection of their pre-test CVOE data suggests that global costs increased when switching was random, while local costs increased when switching was predictive.
-However, given the reliability of these comparisons were unavailable, it remains unclear how switch sequencing affects task-switching costs.
+However, given that the statistical comparisons were unavailable, it remains unclear how switch sequencing affects task-switching costs.

 Distributional Analyses of RTs